 Mammograms During COVID

-[Updated Sept 2021] Many people are asking if mammograms during COVID are safe, especially since the emergence of the Delta and other variants.
+[Updated Aug 2022] Many people are asking if mammograms safe now.
 At Premier, we are taking maximum precautions to safeguard the health of our patients and our staff members by:

 - Maintaining cleaning logs in every department to ensure every surface in every room gets disinfected on a schedule